dutchmims/Food-World/README.md

 - W3C HTML Validator wss used for validating the HTML.
 - Jigsaw CSS Validator was used for validating the CSS.
 - Chrome Dev Tools - for debugging the project.
-- LightHouse - for testing performance.
+- Lighthouse - for testing performance.
 - Figma was used to create my wireframes.

 # Deployment